This page continues the discussion of news vocabulary that began in Understanding the News in English.

-The editors not only decide which stories to feature on the front page, but also which stories deserve the most space devoted to them, with in-depth coverage, and which should be brief.
+The editors not only decide which stories to feature on the front page, but also which stories deserve in-depth coverage and which should be brief.

 In the Op Ed section (opinion and editorial) they write editorials to discuss their perspectives on the important issues in the news.
 They give their thesis-- the main argument or idea they want to present, and then explain why they believe this and why it should matter (be important) to their readers.

 The Op Ed section is a way to separate opinion from fact, so people will know what parts of the paper are the owners' or editors’ views.
 Most newspapers make a real effort to keep news reporting in the rest of the paper free from bias.

 They point out when they are quoting someone’s view or opinion rather than straight facts.
 They are careful to cite—give the source—of each quotation or fact they present, so readers can judge how trustworthy and believable it is.
 Accurate citations are part of journalists' ethics-- their values.